bryanl1/FPGA-UART/README.md

 # FPGA-UART
-A Verilog implementation of a UART RS232 specification run and tested on a Xilinx Nexys A7
+A Verilog implementation of a UART RS232 specification run and tested on a Xilinx Nexys A7, with a Chip Specification documentation